Pirates vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena has five doubles, a triple, seven home runs, 10 walks and 28 RBI (37 total hits).
-He's also swiped three bases.
+- Randy Arozarena has 37 hits with five doubles, a triple, seven home runs, 10 walks and 28 RBI.
+He's also stolen three bases.

-- Arozarena has picked up at least one hit in four straight games.
-During his last five outings he is batting .261 with a double, two home runs, a walk and four RBI.
+- Arozarena takes a four-game streak with at least one hit into this contest.
+In his last five games he is batting .261 with a double, two home runs, a walk and four RBI.

 Arozarena Recent Games